CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.2.3 Information and media exchange.md

 #### OPS.1.2.3.A14 Disk Management [Head of Organization, IT Operations] (CIA)

-For more protection, a disk management SHOULD be set up to control disk access, tagging and proper storage.
+For higher protection, a disk management SHOULD be set up to regulate access to disks, their marking and proper storage.
 All types of media should be handled properly, including storage, distribution, transportation and deletion.
 It SHOULD create an inventory.
 The data carriers SHOULD be handled properly according to the manufacturer's instructions.

 #### OPS.1.2.3.A15 Safe shipping method and packaging [Post Office, User] (C)